yuygfgg/VapourSynth-GaussianBlur/README.md

 This VapourSynth plugin applies a Gaussian blur to the input video node.
 The blur strength is determined by the `radius` parameter.
 The implementation uses NEON acceleration on ARM platforms for optimal performance.

+**NEVER USE IT FOR ANY PURPOSE.
+I WROTE IT ONLY FOR LEARNING ABOUT VS PLUGINS AND NEON**

 ## Build Instructions

 ```bash